official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 VX project” and retaining “production equipment and raw materials”;

-301 UN Security Council, 29 January 1999, ‘Letter dated 25 January 1999 from the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1999/94).
+[^301]: UN Security Council, 29 January 1999, ‘Letter dated 25 January 1999 from the Executive Chairman of
-302 UN Security Council, 29 January 1999, ‘Letter dated 25 January 1999 from the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1999/94).
+[^302]: UN Security Council, 29 January 1999, ‘Letter dated 25 January 1999 from the Executive Chairman of

 168

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

   * concealing “the number and type of BW and CW warheads for proscribed